2023 | Top growth suburbs in Australia right now

-Rising rental yields, which details how much income/rent a property could fetch over a timeframe, as a proportion of its value.
-Rising rental yields are a good sign that there is strong demand for rental accommodation.
+- Rising rental yields, which is a value of how much income a property could fetch over a timeframe, as a proportion of its value.
+Higher yields indicate there is strong demand for rental accommodation.

-High clearance rates at auctions, which is detailed as a percentage of the number of properties sold over a week/month.
+- High auction clearance rates, which are reported as a percentage of the number of properties sold over a week/month.

-Low vacancy rates indicates there is strong demand for rental property in an area.
+- Low vacancy rates indicate strong demand for rental property in an area.

 Top 10 growth suburbs in Australia right now

 Warners Bay, in the Lake Macquarie district of NSW has a lot going for it, being situated right on picturesque Belmont Bay - and within striking distance of the ocean and regional centre Newcastle.
 This has made it popular with sea changers and families alike.
 There is a good selection of local schools, government and independent as well as supermarkets and leisure facilities.
 With a median house price just under the $1 million mark, no wonder this location has seen strong growth - +23.5 per cent - over the last year.